Our Arbitration Rules

 The arbitrator will collect the documentation of each party’s names, address, their age.

-You may be represented by an attorney to speak on your behalf.
+You may be represented by an attorney to speak on or submit documentation in your behalf.
 You may get advice from an attorney as to what to say if you would like to approach as sui juris or pro se.

 The party that initiated the claim will document the areas of the contract that shows that the parties agreed to consent to the binding arbitration.
 They will also need to document the clause or terms of the contract that stipulated the consequences of the respondent’s failure to meet the obligation of the agreement/contract.